Permit Amnesty Program

 Overview

-Effective January 1, 2024, the Permit Amnesty Program encourages homeowners who have done renovations or upgrades to their primary residence without permits, to apply for permits, and have the work inspected and approved as compliant with applicable codes, bylaws, and safety standards.
-Post-construction permit fee(s) applied to permits where work has been done will be waived upon payment of applicable fees.
+Effective January 1, 2024, the Permit Amnesty Program encourages homeowners who have done renovations or upgrades to their primary residence without permits, to apply for the required permits, and have the work inspected and approved as compliant with applicable codes, bylaws, and safety standards.

 Homeowners opting into the program must ensure that work is completed and inspected by City staff within three years.
 Homeowners who receive a notice or order for work done without permits as a result of an investigation by City employees are not eligible for the amnesty program.